bugok/pi_sources/home_assistant/README.md

 - Setup Google Assistant using [this tutorial](https://www.home-assistant.io/components/google_assistant/).

+- Setting up virtual hosts using nginx.
+I created an [nginx config](thelerners.conf) which allows me to use virtual hosts.
+So far, I've created only one virtual host for vlc, working with a wildcard certificate.
+Maybe I'll do more in the future.
+I've created the wildcard certificate using [dehydrated](https://github.com/lukas2511/dehydrated) as well (as described in a [previous link](https://www.splitbrain.org/blog/2017-08/10-homeassistant_duckdns_letsencrypt)), it was just a matter to define an alias for the star domain.

 ## Alternative

 There's a paid alternative to all of this named [Home Assistant Cloud](https://www.home-assistant.io/cloud/)